I have heard of a phoenix company and a pre pack liquidation.Does this mean that I can just close my company and start again free of debt?

 - Ensured the creditors interests are not compromised by investigating the conduct of the directors prior to the liquidation.

 - The trading name of the new company is not the same or similar to the liquidated company.
 (This restriction on re-use of a trade name can be lifted if the court agrees).
+Bear in mind that the insolvency service is cracking down on the misuse of new trade names.
+See this article in the accountancy age

-Due to the fact that the business is in a distressed state and a rapid sale is required then asset prices may will be discounted.
+Due to the fact that the business is in a distressed state and a rapid sale is required then asset prices maywill be discounted.
 In any liquidation or asset sale the Insolvency Practitioner should have taken advice on the value of such assets from a Chartered Surveyor and/or Auctioneer.

 A phoenix will require new money to get the company going and this may have to be funded personally by the directors or shareholders if no other investment is forthcoming.
 Also if a business is transferred from one company to another whether it is in insolvent or not then the TUPE regulations come into play and the new company may need to take on the employment contracts of the old one.
 This is a very complex issue and legal advice may be necessary before going down that route.